StrangeBeeCorp/docs/docs/thehive/administration/taxonomies/about-taxonomies.md

 # About Taxonomies

 Taxonomies are catalogs of structured tags managed in TheHive.
-They are [one of the tag categories](../../user-guides/analyst-corner/cases/tags/about-tags.md) that can be added to cases, alerts, or observables.
+They're [one of the tag categories](../../user-guides/analyst-corner/cases/tags/about-tags.md) that can be added to cases, alerts, or observables.

-This topic explains how taxonomies are created and used.
+This topic explains how taxonomies work.

 ## Sources